metakeule/grack/README.md

 more examples
 -------------

-examples for routing, injection, delegation and custom racks, middleware and contexts could be found in the examples directory.
+examples for routing, injection, delegation, error handling and custom racks and contexts could be found in the examples directory.

 Thanks
 ------